 Aubrey & Marilyn Motz Scholarship

-The Motz Scholarship is a full tuition award reserved for students who demonstrate interest in and commitment to the mission of the Wilbanks Child Endangerment and Sexual Exploitation (CEASE) Clinic.
+The Motz Scholarship is an award reserved for students who demonstrate interest in and commitment to the mission of the Wilbanks Child Endangerment and Sexual Exploitation (CEASE) Clinic.

 Tuition Equalization Scholarships